tnwei/exposure-to-code/source/06_numpy_chaos.rst

 ..
 Enumerate more examples, e.g. 2X pendulum

 Another example of chaos theory is the 2x pendulum.
-(Need to show video here: https://en.wikipedia.org/wiki/File:Demonstrating_Chaos_with_a_Double_Pendulum.gif)
 The 2x pendulum is set up in a way that the 2nd pendulum is attached to edge of the 1st pendulum.
 This is so we can see how the 2nd pendulum moves about when we release at a specific angle.
 Now, we set 3 different double pendulum with the exact same specifications (same height, same weight).
 Then, we release the pendulums at the same angle.
 Just by doing this we can observe that the 3 pendulums do not follow each other.
 Simple miniscule difference in initial conditions change the result significantly.